kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Statistics.md

 > We generally consider CLT to be valid if the sample size ($\color{#F99417}n$) is greater than 30.

+## Hypothesis Testing

+We use _statistical hypothesis testing_ or _significance tests_ to provide confidence or likelihood about making inferences from a sample of data to a larger population.
+We calculate some quantity under some assumption, then we interpret the result and either reject or fail to reject the assumption.

+The assumption is called the _null hypothesis_ ($\color{#F99417}H_0$).
+The violation of the null hypothesis is known as the alternative hypothesis ($\color{#F99417}H_1$).

+> We use the `proof by contradiction` method to test the hypothesis.
+We assume that the null hypothesis is true and then we try to prove that it is false.
+If we fail to prove that the null hypothesis is false, then we accept the null hypothesis.

+### Steps in Hypothesis Testing

+1. First we must interpret the statistical test result in order to make claims.
+There are two common ways to interpret the result of a statistical test;

+- **p-value**: The probability of observing a test statistic as extreme as the one observed, by chance, given that the null hypothesis is true.
+If the p-value is less than the significance level ($\color{#F99417}\alpha$), then we reject the null hypothesis.
+A common value used for $\color{#F99417}\alpha$ is 0.05 or 5%.

+$$\text{p-value} \le \color{#F99417}\alpha \text{ significant result, reject null hypothesis}$$

+$$\text{p-value} > \color{#F99417}\alpha \text{ not significant result, fail to reject the null hypothesis}$$

+ Given the observed sample data, we can find the confidence level of the hypothesis by subtracting the significance level from 1.

+$$\text{Confidence Level} = 1 - \alpha$$

 <!-- Append current work -->